Markus Bailey: Professional career

+Cincinnati Bengals

-Bailey was selected by the Cincinnati Bengals with the 215th overall pick in the seventh round of the 2020 NFL Draft.
+Bailey was selected by the Cincinnati Bengals with the 215th overall pick in the seventh round of the 2020 NFL draft.
 He was placed on the active/non-football injury list on July 27, 2020.
 He was moved back to the active roster on August 2.

+Arizona Cardinals

+On May 7, 2024, Bailey signed a one-year contract with the Arizona Cardinals.
+He was released on August 27, and re-signed to the practice squad.
+On November 19, the NFL suspended Bailey for 6 games after he violated the league's PED policy.

 Personal life

 Bailey was named all-Academic Big Ten his redshirt freshman, sophomore, and junior seasons.